 Have you suffered Reglan side effects?

 If you or a loved one has suffered from an identified Raptiva side effect, you may be eligible to seek compensation for your medical bills, losses and suffering.
-Please contact us today to speak with a qualified Raptiva attorney at Oshman & Mirisola.
+Please contact us today to speak with a qualified Raptiva attorney at The Oshman Firm.
 We can evaluate your case to determine the best way to protect and maximize your legal interests.